 - for motoring prosecutions

 - for the defence of professional negligence claims (see Failing in your duty)

 Failing in your duty

 Anyone who gives professional advice should consider insurance to protect against legal action.

 Almost half of all small businesses have professional indemnity insurance

-- Typically the third party is a client or customer, to whom you have a 'duty of care'.
+- Typically the third party is a client or customer, to whom you have a duty of care.

-- Many types of professional adviser (eg accountants) cannot be members of their professional bodies without cover.
+- Many types of professional adviser (eg accountants) cannot be members of their professional bodies without this cover.

 - The insurance covers legal costs and any damages awarded against you.